-Let $R$ be a commutative ring.
+Let $R~$ be a commutative ring.
 An $R$-linear category $\T$ is called \textit{Hom-finite} provided that $\Hom{\T}{X}{Y}$ is of finite $R$-length for every pair of objects $X, Y$ in $\T$.
-An additive category is called a \textit{Krull-Schmidt category} if every object can be written as a finite direct sum of indecomposable objects having local endomorphism rings.
-In a Krull-Schmidt category, it is well known that every object decomposes essentially uniquely in this way.
+An additive category is called a \textit{Krull--Schmidt category} if every object can be written as a finite direct sum of indecomposable objects having local endomorphism rings.
+In a Krull--Schmidt category, it is well known that every object decomposes essentially uniquely in this way.

 Throughout the rest of this paper, we let $\T$ be an essentially small $R$-linear triangulated category.
-We also assume that $\T$ is a Krull-Schmidt category which is Hom-finite over $R$.
+We also assume that $\T$ is a Krull--Schmidt category which is Hom-finite over $R$.
 We let $\indT$ consist of the indecomposable objects of $\T$, while the translation functor of $\T$ is denoted by $\Sigma$.
-For simplicity, we will use the notation $(A,B)= \Hom{\T}{A}{B}$ and \mbox{$[A,B]=\operatorname{length}_R(\Hom{\T}{A}{B})$}.
+For simplicity, we use the notation $(A,B)= \Hom{\T}{A}{B}$ and \mbox{$[A,B]=\operatorname{length}_R(\Hom{\T}{A}{B})$}.

 We say that $\T$ has finitely many isomorphism classes of indecomposable objects up to translation if there is a finite subset of $\indT$ such that for any $U\in\indT$, there is an integer $n$ such that $\Sigma^n U$ is isomorphic to an object in our finite subset.